 HOF033: Khamla Inthadeth

 The young family eventually immigrated to Canada where they settled in Ottawa.
 As soon as they arrived in the city, they were welcomed and supported by a generous group of sponsors.
-In time the parents welcomed two other sons to the family.
+In time, they welcomed two other sons to the family.
 The sons, now young men, have married and have families of their own.